Bangkok Right Now

 -

-Which markets in Bangkok are worth visiting and when are they on?
+Which markets in Bangkok are actually worth visiting?

 -